 If you experience COVID-19 or flu-like symptoms within two weeks of leaving the project, please contact the project team or your Placement Manager immediately so we can disinfect the premises and inform anyone else you were in contact with during your stay.

-It is our joint responsibility to minimise the risk of spreading any infections into the vulnerable communities we work with.
+A: It is our joint responsibility to minimise the risk of spreading any infections into the vulnerable communities we work with.
 Everyone’s temperature will be taken each morning and face masks will be compulsory at all times within the community.
 Anyone showing COVID-19 or flu-like symptoms will not be allowed on the project until approval is received from a medical doctor.
-In light of this, there are many tasks which help to make an impact and can be done from the volunteer house.
+In light of this, there are many tasks that help to make an impact and can be done from the volunteer house.

 Training and education on COVID-19 and associated health and safety procedures will be provided to our community partners.
-Together with the African Impact Foundation we are providing sanitisation kits and back-to-school packs throughout the pandemic to help those we can.
+Together with the African Impact Foundation, we are providing sanitisation kits and back-to-school packs throughout the pandemic to help those we can.